gordybullen/tandem-trivia/README.md

 <img src="https://soundup-seeds.s3-us-west-1.amazonaws.com/tandem_trivia_menu.png" width=450 />

 ## Instructions
-Tandem Trivia is hosted using GitHub Pages, which allows you to play the game in your browser without downloading the project files, just click on the link above.
+Tandem Trivia is hosted using GitHub Pages, which allows you to play the game in your browser without downloading the project files.
+Just click on the link above to play.
 If you would like to check out the code yourself and run the app locally, follow these steps:
 1. Ensure that you have Node.js and npm installed and updated.
 If you don't, click [here](https://www.npmjs.com/get-npm) for instructions.
 2. Download the repo and unzip it